djradon/classes/c.Thesis.md

 id: noWQymZbSGFwB3ANyilNb
 title: Thesis
 desc: ''
-updated: 1636253015147
+updated: 1668473084353
 created: 1636252984994
 ---

-an academic work, usually submitted at the of a masters program
+an academic work, usually submitted at the end of a masters program